CodeCat-5/Cute-simple-calculator/README.md

 * Tkinter (standard GUI library for Python)

 ## 🙇‍♀️ Author
+This project was inspired by an tutorial from "NeuralNine"  but I modified parts of the code, added custom design elements, and used it as practice to build my own version as a beginner.

 Made with ❤️ by Codecat
 If you liked this project, feel free to ⭐️ it or give feedback!